rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 if you seek it like silver and search for it as for hidden treasures, ^0204

-then you will understand the fear of the Lord and find the knowledge of God. ^0205
+then you will understand the fear of the LORD and find the knowledge of God. ^0205

-For the Lord gives wisdom; from his mouth come knowledge and understanding; ^0206
+For the LORD gives wisdom; from his mouth come knowledge and understanding; ^0206

 he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, ^0207